 Her 3-year-old daughter, Melianna, was diagnosed with dysphagia and requires to be fed primarily through a feeding tube.
 She also suffers from acid reflux, asthma, and early stages of autism.

+Go to the best and play with us free slots no deposit no card details.
+A big bonus for everyone who came!
 Meanwhile, her 8-year-old son, Eastahn, has sickle-cell anemia, which can trigger pain crises.
 He was also diagnosed with asthma and has multiple allergies.